Underworld, Underworld, Echoes from a Shining Future

 It’s what Karl calls the Essex groove.

 Flipping the record, delivered the long term.
+It was in humble Essex outside London, home of their Lemonworld studio, that they reinvented themselves.
 When Underworld crashed on the rocks in the late ’80s, Rick could’ve moved on without Karl.
 They were being drawn to the acid house revolution in the U.K. at the time, and that culture was reflexively hostile to traditional rock and singers.
 The electric guitar was verboten.
-Yet Darren Emerson, the young DJ who Rick had enlisted and would be part of the band for ten years — as a major fan of the Beatles and Frankie Knuckle’s vocal machine soul — was open to interesting things.
+Yet Darren Emerson, the young DJ who Rick had enlisted and would be part of the band for ten years — a major fan of the Beatles and Frankie Knuckle’s vocal machine soul — was open to interesting things.
 So they made them alternative distinctions.

 “The industry told us to get rid of the singer if we wanted to make dance music,” Karl told me in 2014 for Insomniac.com.
 “They told us to get a drummer if we wanted to keep the singer.
 The industry completely had it utterly wrong.”